 - 3rd degree – skin, muscle and some part of the anal sphincter is affected.
 A doctor will suture this in theatre.

 - 4th degree – the tear has reached the rectal mucosa.
 If not repaired there will be leakage from rectum into the vagina leading to infection.

 The damage described above happens naturally with the birth.
-Sometimes a doctor/midwife will make an episiotomy using sterile scissors.
+At other times, the damage is caused by a doctor/midwife who will make an episiotomy using sterile scissors.
 The doctor/midwife should ALWAYS ask for your consent before they perform this procedure.
 National guidelines only suggest this when your baby’s heart rate is compromised, the baby’s head is at the perineum, and baby needs to be born quickly.

 5 ways to minimise tearing during childbirth:

 - Perineal massage – to be started from 34 weeks.
 Weleda do a fantastic perineal massage oil that I recommend and use myself.
 However, any plant-based oil is fine to use.
 The best time to do this is after a relaxing bath or warm shower.
 The heat will help the blood vessels in the area to dilate.
 This makes the perineum softer and more comfortable to touch.
 Studies have shown it eases the pain during crowning, reduces likelihood of needing an episiotomy, minimises tearing, and reduces the pain felt 3 months after birth.